What you can expect from this article...

 South America Travel Tip #6

-There is a BIG tipping culture so try to factor this into your budget.
+There is a BIG tipping culture in some countries in South America so try to factor this into your budget.
 You will be asked for money for photographs and need to tip bus drivers etc. This can really add up so try to factor it into your budget.

 For the Lares trek and Inca trail, I believe the average tip is around 30-40 soles a day which works out as about £10 per day so £40 for the Inca trail.